Biography

 2017 Red Dot Miami Art Fair, Esquisse Gallery, Miami, USA.

-2016 Lucy Tutunjian Art Gallery, group exhibition, Beirut, Lebanon.
+2016 Lucy Tutunjian Art Gallery, Beirut, Lebanon.

 2016 Beirut Art Fair – Art on 56th Gallery, Beirut, Lebanon.

-2016 Beirut Design Week, “Art & Sustainability”, organized by the Embassy of the Kingdom of the Netherlands,
+2016 Beirut Design Week, “Art & Sustainability”, Arton56th, Beirut, Lebanon.

 2015 Beirut Art Fair (ME.NA.SA.ART) – Art on 56th Gallery, Beirut, Lebanon.